Renter Application Process and Admittance Criteria

 - If after viewing the inside of the property you decide to apply, fill in the Rental Application form and pay the screening fee.
 This can be done online or on a paper form.
 All screening applications require a $41 screening fee, from each adult, by money order, credit card, or online, payable to Rental Services, Inc. Married couples may use one screening application but must each pay the fee.
 Screening fees are non-refundable.
 It takes a minimum of 48 hours to screen an applicant.
 No screening is considered complete until all information is received from the screening agency.
 If your references do not respond within 24 hours of being contacted by the screening agency, it will delay your application.
 If your application is so delayed, Action Property Management reserves the right to screen other applicants for the property you have applied for and will no longer consider you in first position.

-- Once notified that your screening is complete and meets our standards, you will have 48 hours to execute a pre-lease and submit a $500 fee to hold the property.
-This fee will become part of your security deposit when you sign a lease.
+- Once notified that your screening is complete and meets our standards, you will have 48 hours to sign a pre-lease and submit fee to hold the property.
+The fee is 25% of the monthly rental price and will be applied to your security deposit when you sign a lease.
 If you fail to meet this time limit you will no longer be considered to be in first position for the property.
-If you do not move into the property applied for as agreed, the $500 will be forfeited to Action Property Management.
+If you do not move into the property applied for as agreed, the hold fee will be forfeited to Action Property Management.

 Please read our Resident Admittance Policy, below.
-It describes how we score your application once we receive the screening report from Rental Services, Inc. This document must be signed, dated, and returned before we will make an appointment to view the inside of one of our rental homes.
-Every adult applicant for residency must be able meet the criteria outlined below or will not qualify to rent from Action Property Management.
+It describes how we score your application once we receive the screening report from Rental Services, Inc. Every adult applicant for residency must be able meet the criteria outlined below or will not qualify to rent from Action Property Management.

 RESIDENT ADMITTANCE POLICY